danil/log30/README.md

 [![Build Status](https://cloud.drone.io/api/badges/danil/logastic/status.svg)](https://cloud.drone.io/danil/logastic)

 JSON logging for Go.

+## About

-Development of the Logastic is in pre alpha version and is extremely slow and allocates a lots of memory)
+The software is considered to be at a alpha level of readiness - its extremely slow and allocates a lots of memory)

 ## Install